 - 1. Pair work

 - 2. Explanation

 - 3. Individual work

-4. Class discussion
+- 4. Class discussion

-- 1. Ask the students to pair and do the activity on page 27 of the Student's Book.
-Let one of the students share what they have discussed with the rest of the class. - 2.
-From the presentations move into explaining the process of decision making.
+1. Ask the students to pair and do the activity.
+Let one of the students share what they have discussed with the rest of the class.

+- 2. From the presentations move into explaining the process of decision making.
 You can use the notes on the Student's Book as a guide.
 Let the students compare what they had said earlier with the process you have explained. - 3.
 Still in pairs guide the students to do question 1 of Exercise 4 and then individually do question 2 and 3.
 Let them share their answers with their partners and discuss a few with the whole class.